Kashf Foundation: Foundation

 After an extensive preliminary work in 1995, Zafar registered, Kashf as a "research" based program in Lahore, in June 1996, with a total staff of five women, with Zafar working as a loan officer.
 It took six-month for the Foundation, before anyone would borrow the money and by November 1996 it had distributed 15 loans, all of whom were women, who also became associated with the Kashf.
 According to Roshaneh, it was a "trust building" period.
 After the initial rounding Kashf, started training women through numeracy training and made the process of loan easier.
 The first amount of loans given were 4,000 PKR (roughly $80).

 The initial two years were spent in understanding the market and the needs of clients in peri-urban and urban settings.
 The importance of standardized products, systems and policies, the simplification of procedures and reporting requirements, along with the significance of focusing on client satisfaction and developing clear cut financial performance indicators was highlighted.
 The action research phase was followed by a more focused approach to manage growth in the years 1999 – 2001.
-The following years were focused on growth of organization, with the main aspect of this phase was to make the branch structure more lean and efficient; an aspect which was critical for ensuring the long term viability of the programme, along with setting up a cash flow model which would ensure the sustainability of a branch within a set time period.
+The following years were focused on growth of organization, with the main aspect of this phase was to make the branch structure leaner and more efficient; an aspect which was critical for ensuring the long term viability of the programme, along with setting up a cash flow model which would ensure the sustainability of a branch within a set time period.
 By early 2001, Kashf had a network of five branches in Lahore and a client base of 5,088 customers located in 214 centers.
 Pakistan Poverty Alleviation Fund, Department for International Development, and the Agha Khan Foundation provided core funding.

 Years, 2001-2004 saw the enhance outreach and deepen product offerings through cost effective and sustainable Kashf branches.
 Growing with quality was emphasized, adequate controls were established and the collection system was revamped.
 Kashf followed a lateral growth path by entering new markets and managing dispersed units.
 Kashf managed growth by widening outreach and deepening access by pioneering new products like micro-insurance.
 By end 2004, Kashf was providing financial services to over 68,000 clients through a network of 30 branches.
 As of April 2007, Kashf have 94 branches, 182,000 clients and operate in 12 different districts in two provinces of Pakistan.

 In 2018, Kashf signed a $5 million loan by PROPARCO of French Development Agency (AFD) for its "commitment to financial inclusion and women empowerment in developing and emerging countries."